Mimara Museum: Building

+The Mimara Museum is housed within the architectural complex of the Zagreb's Lower Town gymnasiums, a free-standing, two-storey U-shaped structure built between 1894 and 1895 in the spirit of historicism.
+A notable example of a Neo-Renaissance and Beaux-Arts palace, the building was designed by the German architects Alfred Ludwig and Ljudevit Teodor Hülssner of Leipzig, specialists in building schools in the Austro-Hungarian Empire.
+Commissioned in 1892 and opened in 1895 on the occasion of the visit of Franz Joseph I of Austria to Zagreb, it was originally intended to house three educational institutions—a Royal Real Gymnasium, the Royal Lower Town Classical Gymnasium, and a Higher School of Commerce—with shared museum and gymnasium facilities, forming part of an unrealised school forum conceived by Izidor Kršnjavi.
+The main wing was later adapted into a museum and opened to the public as today - Mimara Museum in 1987.

 Situated in the historical centre of Zagreb close to the Green Horseshoe system of city parks, the neoclassical museum building dating from the second half of the 19th century is part of the typical urban architecture of Zagreb's Lower Town.
 It was built in 1896 as a complex of school buildings.
 Built in pseudo-renaissance style of the Italian urban palaces, the building is classified as architectural heritage protected by the Ministry of Culture of the Republic of Croatia.
-The monumental school building was built on the initiative of Dr Izidor Kršnjavi, a prominent Croatian figure in the late 19th century.
+The monumental school building was built on the initiative of Doctor Izidor Kršnjavi, a prominent Croatian figure in the late 19th century.
 The museum's atrium and the former school gym was built in the style of ancient Greek temples.
-The three-storey school building was designed by A. Ludwig and L. Th.
-Hülssner, German architects who specialised in building schools in the Austro-Hungarian Empire.

-Ante Topić Mimara, was born on April 7, 1898.
-Starting in the mid-1920s he began collecting art objects, a hobby that grew into a significant collection over the years.
-He lived in various European cities, including Rome, Paris, Amsterdam, Munich, and Berlin, continuously expanding his collection throughout his life.
-Even before World War II Mimara had a noteworthy art collection, with professional texts about his works appearing in prestigious German art magazines.

-In 1948 he made his first donation by giving numerous paintings and sculptures to Strossmayer's gallery in Zagreb.
-The foundation of today's Mimara Museum was established through his major donations in 1973 and 1986, including works from his collection and those of his wife, Prof. Dr. Wiltrud Topić Mersmann.